mahdinezhadasad/mahdinezhadasad/README.md

 Hi there, I'm Mahdi Asad! 👋
-Software Engineer | Full-Stack Developer | Oracle SE Certified Professional
+Software Engineer | Oracle SE Certified Professional | Full-Stack Developer

 Welcome to my GitHub profile!
-I’m a passionate software engineer with a solid foundation in backend and frontend development.
-With experience in microservices architecture, security systems like Keycloak, and modern development practices, I strive to build robust, scalable, and efficient software solutions.
+I’m a software engineer with a background in backend and frontend development, particularly in microservices architecture and web applications.
+Currently, I’m focused on expanding my knowledge and experimenting with new technologies in Spring Boot, Angular, and TypeScript.

-🚀 About Me
-🔭 I’m currently working on projects involving Spring Boot, Keycloak security, ActiveMQ, and microservices architecture.
-🌱 I’m always exploring new tools and technologies, with a focus on CI/CD, Kubernetes, and cloud-native environments.
-👯 I enjoy collaborating on open-source projects and am open to working on innovative software solutions.
-💼 Former Software Engineer at Adesso, where I contributed to projects like Echolot (an online instant-voting tool) and movement tracking web applications.
+🚀 What I’m Learning
+🌱 Improving my expertise in Spring Boot, focusing on advanced topics and testing strategies.
+🔧 Enhancing my skills in Angular and TypeScript, particularly in UI reactivity and state management.
+🧪 Exploring test-driven development (TDD) practices and modern testing frameworks.
 💻 Tech Stack
 Languages
 Java | TypeScript | JavaScript | Python